BaadMaro/CTF/Zain CTF 2022/Network/spectate/README.md

 ![image](https://user-images.githubusercontent.com/72421091/159142029-2fa254ac-1923-482a-894d-12314a5a94d1.png)

 The zip file is protected by a password.
-Let's use the one from the first message **d0L1x65900Q**
+Let's unzip it using the password from the first message **d0L1x65900Q**

 We found our flag inside data.txt file